 There are several common ways to add content to Carmen:

-- Creating content directly in Carmen with the HTML New Rich Content Editor
+- Creating content directly in Carmen with the Rich Content Editor

-- Adding Word or PDF documents with content
+- Adding accessible Word or PDF documents with content

-Following these best practices for adding content will get you quite far in making your course usable by all!
-Check out the video below for short demonstrations of basic steps to take to ensure content is accessible.
+Following these best practices for adding content will get you quite far in making your course usable by all.
+Check out the video below for short demonstrations of basic steps to ensure content is accessible.

 3. Use descriptive hyperlinks